 Roni’s career since then has been steady and impressive.
 Maintaining his position as one of the most important DJs in any dance genre, he’s continued to fight the good fight and represent where he comes from, doing “three gigs a week, every week of the year, all over the world.”
 But a sense of unfinished business remains.
 So, with the same sense of surveying his situation and using what’s around him to build something new, he is once again starting completely afresh, re-engaging not just his musical skills but his instincts as a natural strategist.
 “Life’s moved on,” he says, “my kids are going through university, music’s moved on, there are people out there who don’t know who I am, and I can’t rest on reputation.
 So I’ve had to re-evaluate, up sticks and start again.
 That’s where we are now.”

-Working relentlessly in the studio on his own tracks “for the heads” and on Reprazent material which is, as the forthcoming album title says, ‘For the Masses’, Roni is as hungry as ever, ready not just to rebuild his and his friends’ own profile, but to redefine what drum’n’bass means, just as he has done throughout his life.
-Maybe not unfinished business then: maybe its just business as usual for a true British pioneer.
+Working relentlessly in the studio on his own tracks “for the heads” and on Reprazent material which is ‘For the Masses’, Roni was as hungry as ever, ready not just to rebuild his and his friends’ own profile, but to redefine what drum’n’bass means, just as he has done throughout his life.
+Maybe not unfinished business then: maybe it was just business as usual for a true British pioneer.